What does it mean to be healthy?

 I don’t feel the need to really.
 Drinking water and eating some dates or bananas are great if I feel under-carbed and less energetic (which would only happen if I hadn’t had a chance to eat for a few hours).

-Any tips you have for fitting exercise into a busy schedule?
-The perfectly packed gym bag?
-Classes that don’t necessitate showering, etc?
+Any tips for fitting exercise into a busy schedule?

 If you live close to your gym, getting up and just getting to it is brilliant.
 Otherwise being super strict about your own personal time and sticking to your plan is the way to go – sometimes things have to be compromised, but looking after yourself is the number-one thing.
 I have scheduled meetings in the juice bar at my gym or even just close by so that I can stick to my exercise routine.
 I have also rocked the ninja look from morning until evening when I have only then found time to hit a class.
 Just being in the kit and ready to go motivates me.